The Four Immeasurables

 On sale Sep 16, 2010 | 192 Pages | 9781559393539

-The Four Immeasurables—the cultivation of loving-kindness, compassion, empathetic joy, and equanimity—is a rich suite of practices that open the heart, counter the distortions in our relationships to ourselves, and deepen our relationships to others.
+Centered around the Four Immeasurables—loving-kindness, compassion, empathetic joy, and equanimity—is a rich suite of practices that open the heart, counter the distortions in our relationships to ourselves, and deepen our relationships to others.
+Wallace weaves together ancient Buddhist wisdom with contemporary insight, offering a holistic approach to understanding and alleviating suffering.
+The Four Immeasurables explores the intricate dynamics of meditation, ethical discipline, and the nature of existence, inviting readers to embark on a journey of self-discovery and interconnectedness.

 B. Alan Wallace has authored, translated, edited, and contributed to more than forty books on Tibetan Buddhism, science, and culture.
 With fourteen years as a Buddhist monk, he earned a BA in physics and the philosophy of science and then a PhD in religious studies.
 After teaching in the Department of Religious Studies at the University of California, Santa Barbara, he founded the Santa Barbara Institute for Consciousness Studies to explore the integration of scientific approaches and contemplative methods.